- WHERE TO stay

 The winter of 1779-80, the most severe of the century, brought great suffering to the Continental Army at Morristown.
 Despite this and many other adversities, General Washington demonstrated his leadership by holding the army together as an effective fighting force.

-The national park consists of four non-contiguous units including the Washington's Headquarters Unit, the Fort Nonsense Unit, the Jockey Hollow Unit, and the New Jersey Brigade Area.
+The national park consists of four non-contiguous units including the Washington’s Headquarters Unit, the Fort Nonsense Unit, the Jockey Hollow Unit, and the New Jersey Brigade Area with the Cross Estate and Gardens.
 The park features two original structures, the Ford Mansion in Morristown and the Wick House in Jockey Hollow.
 There are approximately 27 miles of walking trails in the Jockey Hollow Unit.

 Ford Mansion at Washington’s Headquarters